Pediatric Guidelines for Lowering Cholesterol

 Limit processed foods/snack foods such as chips, cookies, donuts, hot dogs, bologna, and convenience foods.
-Look for foods labeled “Trans Fatty Acid Free" or "Trans Fat Free."
+Look for foods labeled "Trans Fatty Acid Free" or "Trans Fat Free."
 Look for foods without “partially hydrogenated oils” in the ingredients list.

 Limit fast food to less than 1 time a week.
 Choose wisely when eating out:

 - Always choose from the children's menu.

 - Have a side salad with light dressing such as light Italian or vinaigrette or a cup of broth- based soup instead of fries.

 - Choose a calorie-free beverage such as decaffeinated iced tea with sweetener, or lemon water.

 - Avoid added fats such as cheese, mayonnaise, high-fat dressing/sauces, and fried foods.

 2. Exercise regularly

 Engage in physical activity for at least 30 minutes on most days by playing outside with friends, helping with household chores, taking the dog for a walk, or yard work.

 3. Maintain a healthy weight